Liverpool Introduction Walking Tour (Self Guided), Liverpool

 Not only an outstanding piece of modernist design but also an amazing waterfront location, not to mention a surprising amount to learn about Liverpool's history.

-Plus – helpful and friendly staff, gift shop, clean toilets on every floor, large affordable café, and even a separate room to use for indoor picnics when weather is poor.
+Plus – helpful and friendly staff, a gift shop, clean toilets on every floor, a large affordable café, and even a separate room to use for indoor picnics when the weather is poor.

 Tip:

-Use the lockers on the ground floor to save you having to carry any bags, then get the lift to the top floor so you can work our way down and not have to keep climbing stairs.
+Use the lockers on the ground floor to save you from having to carry any bags, then get the lift to the top floor so you can work your way down and not have to keep climbing stairs.

 On the top floor, get into the exhibition room and walk straight till the end – there's a glass wall to enjoy the view of River Mersey and the Liver Building.
 The restrooms there have less of a queue, too.